Travis Mills (soldier): Third tour in Afghanistan

 On April 10, 2012, Mills was critically injured by an improvised explosive device (IED) on his third tour in Afghanistan, losing portions of both legs and both arms.
 He is one of only five quadruple amputees from the wars in Iraq and Afghanistan to survive such extensive injuries.

 Post-military career

 Mills has written a New York Times bestselling memoir titled Tough As They Come.
 A documentary film, Travis: A Soldier's Story, is now available online.
-He is the founder and Board President of the Travis Mills Foundation.
-The foundation raised $2.75 million in donations to rehabilitate Elizabeth Arden's Maine Chance Lodge, turning it into a fully accessible, free retreat for special-needs veterans and their families.
+He is the founder and President of the Travis Mills Foundation.
+The foundation raised $2.75 million in donations to rehabilitate Elizabeth Arden's Maine Chance Lodge, turning it into a fully accessible, free retreat for post 9/11 recalibrated veterans and their families.
 In the summer of 2017, the Veterans Retreat hosted over 56 combat injured veterans.
-His story is set to be the subject of a major motion picture which is expected to be directed by Sylvester Stallone, who will also co-star with Adam Driver.
+Travis also was featured in a 2022 documentary on HBO Max, titled "Hi I'm Travis Mills".
+In November of 2023, Travis published his second book titled Bounce Back, 12 Warrior Principles to Reclaim & Recalibrate Your Life.
+Travis is also a public speaker, traveling around the country speaking on behalf of his business, Travis Mills Group.